Nazek-Altayeb/Computer-Science-Quiz/README.md

 [Click this link to view the Website.](https://nazek-altayeb.github.io/Computer-Science-Quiz/)

-This site is for people who come with computer science background and like doing chanllenges that examine their theory knowledge in this field.
+This site is for people who come with computer science background and like doing challenges that examine their theory knowledge in this field.
-A few instructions are presented aside with a fill in form where the user type in his/her name, a mount of questions and choose a level of difficulty before starting the quiz.
+A few instructions are presented aside with a fill-in form where the user type in his/her name, a mount of questions and choose a level of difficulty before starting the quiz.

 ![main-page](./assets/images/quiz-project-picture.png)